teranteks/vagrant_linux_docker_jenkins_tomcat_nginx_ansible/README.md

 * `vagrant up`

-3. After execution of previous command, you will have a VM with necessary dependencies and installed jenkins for further work.
+3. After execution of the previous command, you will have a VM with the necessary dependencies and installed jenkins for further work.
-4. Later login into Jenkins using **IP:PORT**, that was set by default or that your set on your own in **Vagrantfile**.
+4. Later login into Jenkins using IP:PORT, that was set by default or set on your own in **Vagrantfile**.
-5. Before creating jobs, firstly setup credentials, and set Jenkins agent label:
+5. Before creating jobs, firstly, setup credentials, and set Jenkins agent label:
     * **git-key**, type of cred **"SSH Username with private key"**, add ssh private key to jenkins with username and add public key to **GitHub "SSH and GPG Keys Section"**, used for pulling repo from GitHub.
     * **tomcat_vars**, type of cred **Secret file**, here we adding file with assigned variables that playbook will use. **List of variables:**
         * **shutdown_port:**, for example: **8006**.